Sajjon/P2PConnector/README.md

 I've made this in my free time, it contains some sketches for a highly abstracted WebRTC Swift solution, which uses an abstraction of "Transport Layer".

+This is a much more clean approach to solving P2P connection using WebRTC than [Prata](https://github.com/radixdlt/prata).
+I've made this after having finished implemented the SignalingServer flow in Prata, bearing in mind that we might wanna support a secondary, or even a third "transport layer" - alternative to SignalingServer flow.

 Take a look at file `WebRTCConnector`

 ```swift